4 Mechanical Properties of Materials

 \[ \begin{aligned} & \varepsilon_z=\frac{\sigma_z}{E} \\ & \varepsilon_x=-\nu \varepsilon_z=-\frac{\nu \sigma_z}{E} \\ & \varepsilon_y=-\nu \varepsilon_z=-\frac{\nu \sigma_z}{E} \end{aligned} \]

-\[ \boxed{\begin{aligned} & \varepsilon_x=\frac{\sigma_x}{E}-\frac{\nu \sigma_y}{E}-\frac{\nu \sigma_z}{E}=\frac{1}{E}\left[\sigma_x-\nu\left(\sigma_y+\sigma_z\right)\right] \\ & \varepsilon_y=\frac{1}{E}\left[\sigma_y-\nu\left(\sigma_x+\sigma_z\right)\right] \\ & \varepsilon_z=\frac{1}{E}\left[\sigma_z-\nu\left(\sigma_x+\sigma_y\right)\right] \end{aligned}} \tag{4.7}\]
+\[ \boxed{\begin{aligned} & \varepsilon_x=\frac{\sigma_x}{E}-\frac{\nu \sigma_y}{E}-\frac{\nu \sigma_z}{E}=\frac{1}{E}\left[\sigma_x-\nu\left(\sigma_y+\sigma_z\right)\right] \\ & \varepsilon_y=\frac{1}{E}\left[\sigma_y-\nu\left(\sigma_x+\sigma_z\right)\right] \\ & \varepsilon_z=\frac{1}{E}\left[\sigma_z-\nu\left(\sigma_x+\sigma_y\right)\right] \end{aligned}}\text{ ,} \tag{4.7}\]

 where

-𝜀x, 𝜀y, 𝜀z = Normal strain in the x-, y-, and z-directions
+𝜀x, 𝜀y, 𝜀z = Normal strain in the x, y, and z directions

-𝜎x, 𝜎y, 𝜎z = Normal stress in the x-, y-, and z-directions [Pa, psi]
+𝜎x, 𝜎y, 𝜎z = Normal stress in the x, y, and z directions [Pa, psi]

 E = Elastic modulus [Pa, psi]